jose-kevin/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hi, I ama  first year PhD student at the University of Southampton.
+Hi, I am a  first year PhD student at the University of Southampton.